Dinorush/LTSRebalance/README.md

 ### Activation

-This mod enables a new setting, "LTS Rebalance", under the "Promode" category in private match settings.
+This mod enables a new setting, "LTS Rebalance", under the "Promode" category in private match settings turned on by default.
 When turned on, LTS Rebalance changes will apply.

 ### Weapon Cosmetic Mod Conflictions